Azure/azure-devops-cli-extension/doc/authoring_tests.md

 ## Clear cache while recording a new test

 Make sure your machine python SDK cache is clear.
-It is located at `%userprofile%\.vsts\python-sdk\cache\` While running the test localy for first time make sure that the cassest (in the recording folder) gets the resource call as well
+It is located at `%userprofile%\.azure-devops\python-sdk\cache\` While running the test localy for first time make sure that the cassest (in the recording folder) gets the resource call as well

 ## Configure PAT for running live tests